-We analyze two congestion laws: first, the relationship between patience and waiting, which is a byproduct of Little's law (Zohar, Mandelbaum, and Shimkin 2002; Mandelbaum and Zeltyn 2003), and then the interdependence between service quality and efficiency, as it is manifested through the classical Khintchine-Pollaczek formula (see, e.g., eq.
-5.68 in Hall 1991).
+We analyze two congestion laws: first, the relationship between patience and waiting, which is a byproduct of Little's law (Zohar, Mandelbaum and Shimkin (2002), Mandelbaum and Zeltyn(2003)); then, the interdependence between service quality and efficiency, as it is manifested through the classical Khintchine-Pollaczek formula.
+(See, for example, Equation (5.68) in Hall (1991).)

-7.1.1 On Patience and Waiting.
-Here we consider the relationship between average waiting time and the fraction of customers that abandon the queue.
+On Patience and Waiting: We consider the relationship between average waiting time and the fraction of customers that abandon the queue.
 To do so, we compute the two performance measures for each of the 3,867 hourly intervals that constitute the year.
-Regression then shows that a strong linear relationship exists between the two, with a value of $R^2 = .875$.
+Regression then shows that a strong linear relationship exists between the two, with a value of $R^2 = 0.875$.

-Indeed, if W is the waiting time and R is the time a customer is willing to wait (referred to as patience), then the law is provable for models with exponential patience, like those of Baccelli and Hebuterne (1981) and Zohar et al. (2002).
-However, exponentiality is not the case here (see Fig. 5).
+Indeed, if W is the waiting time and R is the time a customer is willing to wait (referred to as patience), the law is provable for models with exponential patience as in Baccelli and Hebuterne (1981) or Zohar et al. (2002).
+However, exponentiality is not the case here.
+(See Figure 5.)

 % Abandonment =

-$$\frac{E(W)}{E(R)}$$
+$$\frac{\mathrm{E}(W)}{\mathrm{E}(R)}$$

 (12)

-Thus the need arises for a theoretical explanation of why this linear relationship holds in models with generally distributed patience.
-Similarly, the identification and analysis of situations in which nonlinear relationships arise remains an important research question.
-[Motivated by the present study, Mandelbaum and Zeltyn (2003) pursued both directions.]
+Thus, the need arises for a theoretical explanation of why this linear relationship holds in models with generally distributed patience.
+Similarly, the identification and analysis of situations in which non-linear relationships arise remains an important research question (Motivated by the present study, Mandelbaum and Zeltyn (2003) pursues both directions.)

-Under the hypothesis of exponentiality, we use (12) to estimate the average time that a customer is willing to wait in a queue, an absolute measure of customer patience.
-(Compare this with the relative index defined in Sec.
-5.3.)
+Under the hypothesis of exponentiality, we use (12) to estimate the average time that a customer is willing to wait in queue, an absolute measure of customer patience.
+(Compare this to the relative index defined in Section 5.3.)
 From the inverse of the regression-line slope, we find that the average patience is 446 seconds in our case.

-7.1.2 On Efficiency and Service Levels.
-As fewer agents cope with a given workload, operational efficiency increases.
+On Efficiency and Service Levels: As fewer agents cope with a given workload, operational efficiency increases.
 The latter is typically measured by the system (or agents') "occupancy," the average utilization of agents over time.
-Formally, this is defined as where λ{eff} is the effective arrival rate (namely, the arrival rate of customers who get served), μ is the service rate [E(S) = $1/\mu$ is the average service time], and N is number of active agents either serving customers or available to do so.
-Thus the staffing level N is required to calculate agents' occupancy.
-Neither occupancies nor staffing levels are explicit in our database, however, so we derive indirect measures of these from the available data (see Brown et al. 2002a for details).
+Formally, it is defined as where λ{eff} is the effective arrival rate (namely the arrival rate of customers who get served), μ is the service rate (E(S) = $1/\mu$ is the average service time), and N is number of active agents, either serving customers or available to do so.
+Thus, the staffing level N is required to calculate agents' occupancy.
+Neither occupancies nor staffing levels are explicit in our database, however, so we derive indirect measures of these from the available data.
+See Brown et. al. (2002b) for details.

-$$\rho = \frac{\lambda{\text{eff}}}{N\mu},\tag{13}$$
+$$\rho = \frac{\lambda{eff}}{N\mu}, \qquad (13)$$